Cgossett2022/MechaCar_Statistical_Analysis/README.md

 <img width="475" alt="lot_summary_df" src="https://user-images.githubusercontent.com/111243284/206785024-c09bfba3-c491-48a0-8ec1-7284f3b714f3.png">

-- The total summary
+- The total summary shows how the variance of the coils (62.29 PSI) is within the 100 PSI requirement.

-- The lot summary
+- The lot summary shows how Lots 1 (0.98) and 2 (7.47) are within the 100 PSI variance.
+However, Lot 3 has a variance of 170.29, which implies that this lot is causing the variance at the full lot level.

+- Overall, the manufacturing data meets the design specification for Lots 1 and 2.
+However, Lot 3 has some problems and I would suggest that the manufacturing team look for ways to improve this Lot's efficiency.

-### Part 3: T-Test on Suspension Coils
+### T-Test on Suspension Coils

 <img width="470" alt="t_tests" src="https://user-images.githubusercontent.com/111243284/206785112-6464b67d-0044-4dde-8ec5-d7ae5c024288.png">

-- t
+- Based on the t-test,

-### Design a Study Comparing the MechaCar to the Competition
+### Study Design: MechaCar vs Competition